daweifeng/covid-globe/README.md

   <img src="https://daweifeng.s3-us-west-2.amazonaws.com/public/app_images/covid-globe-1.png"/>
 </div>

+## Multifingers support
+This app natively supports multifinger gestures.
+You can pinch your screen to zoom in and out.

 ## Data

-The time series Data is auto collected every day(UTC) from
+The time series Data is auto collected every day at 00:01(UTC) from

 <a href="https://github.com/CSSEGISandData/COVID-19">COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University</a>

-Collected data is stored on my own MongoDB cluster.
+Collected data is parsed and stored on my own MongoDB cluster.

 ## API